thiagosteps227/AIT_HDipAgileSoftwareDesign/README.md

 # AITjavaclasses
-This repository is for academic purposes where I keep all my college codes for assignments
+This repository is for academic purposes where I keep all my assignments college codes